crosstheages/public-data/patch-notes-blast.md

 - Gameplay
   - Fixed an issue with Draw of Fate level 1 using 100 Energy instead of 125.
-  - Fixed an issue with Drone Command level 3 sending the card back to the controler instead of the owner.
+  - Fixed an issue with Drone Command level 3 sending the card back to the controller instead of the owner.

 ## 0.24.15087 Patch